A2osX/A2osX/.Docs/Media Guide.md

 | RELEASE.800.po | RELEASE |An 800K 3.5" disk image containing the main BOOT and support files for running A2osX.  |
 | RELEASE.32MB.po | RELEASE | A formatted empty ProDOS 32MB HD disk image, suitable for use with emulators such as AppleWin  |

+## ProDOS Versions

+The A2osX team has developed and now includes on its media new versions of ProDOS for use with A2osX.
+Please consult the document **[A2osX and ProDOS](.Docs/ProDOS.md)** for detailed information on these versions.
+Briefly there is ProDOS 2.03tc which is an 8 byte patch to ProDOS 2.03 to update the year table to support years through 2023 and ProDOS FX a **F**aster and e**X**tended version that adds many new features including lower case file, directory and volume name support.
+These new versions are already being included in the latest **Stable** media and will become the versions of ProDOS supplied on all future media.
+The ProDOS 2.03tc version is included on the 800K media images listed above and provides the maximum compatibility with existing systems.
+The ProDOS FX version is included on the 32MB media images which are designed to be standalone bootable images.
+In addition, there is a very special ProDOS FX PAKED version, that is the same as the standard FX image once running, but the file has been compressed and contains a special loader to uncompress ProDOS as it initializes.
+This version uses less disk space and is used on 140K media where space is at a premium.

 ## License
 A2osX is licensed under the GNU General Pulic License.